-Specific wells selected for the 2017 groundwater monitoring program, and the monitoring frequencies assigned to each well, are summarized in Tables 3-2 (monitoring wells) and 3-3 (residential and water supply wells).
-For the monitoring wells scheduled for groundwater quality sampling, Table 3-2 also presents a summary of the primary objective addressed by each monitoring well.
-The number of wells selected to address each of the primary groundwater-related CAMP objectives includes:
+Specific wells selected for the 2018 groundwater monitoring program, and the monitoring frequencies assigned to each well, are summarized in Tables 3-2 (monitoring wells) and 3-3 (residential and water supply wells).
+Individual tables summarizing separate performance evaluation objectives for monitoring wells are also shown in Tables 2-1 (Plume

+Boundary/Source Area Trend Analysis), 2-2 (Sitewide Trend Analysis), and 2-3 (Plume Stability Analysis).
+For the monitoring wells scheduled for groundwater quality sampling, Table 3-2 summarizes the objectives addressed by each monitoring well (note that many wells address multiple objectives).
+The number of wells selected to address each of the groundwater-related CAMP objectives includes:

-- Performance Evaluation-Specific Objectives - ✓ Water Level Trend Monitoring (Objective [1]): 186 wells. - ✓ Contaminant Trend Monitoring (Objective [2]): 31 wells sampled semiannually. - ✓ Plume Stability Monitoring (Objective [3]): 46 wells sampled semiannually. - Additional Monitoring Objectives - ✓ Protection of water users (Objective [4]): 20 wells, sampled semiannually. - ✓ Monitor groundwater chemistry in CAMU area (Objective [6]): 11 wells, sampled annually.
+- Performance Evaluation-Specific Objectives - ✓ Water Level Trend Monitoring (Objective [1]): 186 wells. - ✓ Plume Boundary/Source Area Trend Monitoring (Objective [2]): 19 wells. - ✓ Sitewide Trend Monitoring (Objective [3]): 23 wells. - ✓ Plume Stability Monitoring (Objective [4]): 53 wells. - Additional Monitoring Objectives - ✓ Protection of water users (Objective [5]): 20 wells. - ✓ Monitor groundwater chemistry in CAMU area (Objective [7]): 11 wells.

 Groundwater quality sampling will be performed in accordance with applicable SOPs summarized in Sections 4 and 5 and provided in the project QAPP.
 Field parameters and static water levels will be recorded when water samples are collected.
 Samples will be analyzed for common ions and dissolved metals, with residential and municipal water supply wells also sampled and analyzed for total metals, as described in Section 6.
-Groundwater sampling and water level measurement activities will be performed in the shortest time period practical (typically 1 day for comprehensive water level measurement events and 6 to 10 days for semiannual groundwater quality monitoring events) to provide a synoptic snapshot of hydrogeologic conditions.
+Groundwater sampling and water level measurement activities will be performed in the shortest time period practical (1 day for comprehensive water level measurement events, 2 to 3 days for the June 2018 monitoring event, and 6 to 10 days for the October 2018 monitoring event) to provide a synoptic snapshot of hydrogeologic conditions.
 The sampling schedule for residential and municipal water supply wells will depend on coordination with well owners to arrange access; however, sampling and water level measurement activities will be performed in the shortest time period practical.